Skip to main content

 • Involve compliance early in product design, marketing planning, and so forth.

-• Focus on vulnerable customers, including the young, less educated, immigrants, elderly, etc., within your community, paying particular attention to how your marketing, product recommendations, and disclosures are directed to such populations
+• Focus on vulnerable customers in your community, including the young, less educated, immigrants, and elderly, and pay particular attention to how you direct your marketing, product recommendations, and disclosures to such populations.

 It is much easier – and less expensive – to plan and lay appropriate groundwork to avoid problems than it is to repair damages after inappropriate and illegal actions blow up.
 The reactive approach can cause the bank immeasurable reputation harm, which is much more costly than any monetary penalties, and much more difficult to recover from.